It started with a belief in a better future for Saskatchewan kids

 We promised to be there for Saskatchewan families

-Our Foundation is committed to raising $75 million to ensure that all of the enhancements and family-friendly pieces will be ready to make our children’s hospital a special place for kids, moms-to-be, and families.
+Together, we are writing the next chapter in maternal and pediatric care.
+You have helped ensure that all of the enhancements and family-friendly pieces are ready to make our children’s hospital a special place for kids, moms-to-be, and families.
 And we will be here long after the “ribbon cutting” to continue raising funds for what our Jim Pattison Children’s Hospital will need to be a world-class facility.